Mr6MJT/HodHod/README.md

-# MJTCHAT
+# LetsChat
-MJTCHAT->Linux Chatting software,works on all linux distros.
+LetsChat->Linux Chatting software,works on all linux distros.

 -------------